what is focus?

-First, it’s important to acknowledge that we all already have the capacity to focus to one degree or another, and that we do exercise that capacity on a regular basis.
+First, it’s important to acknowledge that each of us already has within us the capacity to focus to one degree or another, and that we do exercise that capacity on a regular basis.
 When you stand in a one-legged balancing posture, you are focusing!
-Even in those moments when we may have admonished ourselves for “not paying attention” we may have told ourselves that we “lost our focus” but we didn’t lose it; it just changed to something else.
+Even in those moments when we may have admonished ourselves for “not paying attention” we may have told ourselves that we “lost our focus” but we didn’t lose it; our focus just changed to something else!
 What bothers us is just that our focus changed without our conscious intention to change it.

 So the ability to consciously direct our thoughts is what we want to work on, because the degree of focus is determined by the degree of conscious attention we apply to the object of our focus.
 And there are two sequential aspects to the practice of focusing.

 First, we must consciously choose what it is that we wish to focus on.
-The process of choosing itself can become an exercise in focus, if we wish to deeply consider WHY we would choose to focus on something, and not something else.
+The process of choosing itself can become an exercise in focus, if we wish to deeply consider WHY we would choose to focus on one thing, rather than something else.
 Once we have determined WHAT we wish to focus on, we can begin to develop the capacity to focus.
 This capacity has three dimensions: specificity, singularity, and duration.
 Here’s how to practice focusing.